Odd length: odd diagrams and descent classes: Preliminaries

 Note that

-Elements in $C_{n,+}$ are called \emph{even} chessboard elements, those in $C_{n,-}$ are called \emph{odd} chessboard elements.
-In words, in a permutation which is an even chessboard element all the values agree in parity with their positions.
-In a permutation which is an odd chessboard element in every position there is an element of opposite parity.
+Elements in $C_{n,+}$ are called \emph{even} chessboard elements, those in $C_{n,-}$ \emph{odd} chessboard elements.
+Informally, in an even chessboard element all the values agree in parity with their positions.
+In an odd chessboard element in every position there is a value of opposite parity.
+For $n=2m+1$, clearly $C_{n,\,-}=\emptyset$ and therefore $C_n = C_{n,\,+}$.